-- Check for proper high voltage and ground at the L/L1, G, N/L2 connections at the motor (see Figure 24).
+- Check for proper high voltage and ground at the (L/L1) (G) (N/L2) connections at the motor (see Figure 11).
 Correct any voltage issues before proceeding to the next step.
 The SelecTech motor is voltage specific.
 Only the correct voltage should be applied to the proper motor.
 Input voltage within plus or minus 10% of the nominal line power VAC is acceptable. - 2.
-If the motor has proper high voltage and ground at the L/L1, G, N/L2 connections, then continue with the Model SelecTech Communication Diagnostics.
+If the motor has proper high voltage and ground at the (L/L1) (G) (N/L2) connections, then continue to Model SelecTech Communication Diagnostics.